chris-madden/Javascript-Graphics-Programming-Project-3rd-Year/README.md

 ####Notes:

-*There are no collisions in for when the sqaure hits the side of your ship i.e the angle part of the triangle (top of ship with left corner and top of ship with right corner).
+*There are no collision detected when the sqaure hits the side of your ship i.e the angle part of the triangle (top of ship with left corner and top of ship with right corner).
-However, this still results in game over as square will now reach bottom of screen with being shot.*
+However, this still results in game over as square will now reach bottom of screen without being shot.*

+*Bug occurs when game is over and the spacerbar is pressed.
+This will restart the game with the ship invisible but can still be moved and fired*

+####References

-*Mozilla website was used for the ranom method*
+*Mozilla website was used for the random method*
 ```
 getRandomIntInclusive();
 ```